Kyle Farmer Player Props: Twins vs. Astros

 |Games w/1+ RBI

+- The 10.0 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in MLB.

-- The Astros had the second-ranked team ERA across all MLB pitching staffs (2.89).
+- The Astros' 3.77 team ERA ranks 11th among all league pitching staffs.

+- The Astros rank 14th in baseball in home runs allowed (eight total, 1.0 per game).

-- Urquidy (0-0) gets the starting nod for the Astros, his second this season.
+- Garcia (0-1) gets the starting nod for the Astros, his second of the season.

-- In his most recent appearance on Saturday, the right-hander threw four innings against the Chicago White Sox, allowing three earned runs while surrendering seven hits.
+- The right-hander last pitched on Sunday against the Chicago White Sox, when he tossed five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.